Verse

 Tridle Migration

 George W. Tridle immigrated to Pennsylvania at age 11 with his older brother, John, who was 21, from the Black Forest region of Germany.
 Family lore is that they Americanized their last name from perhaps either von Tridle, Tritle, or Trittle.
 George married Margaret Wilkinson and they moved to Clark County, Ohio, where they had 5 children.
 After her death, he married Elizabeth Frantz.
 After the birth of their 2nd son, my great-grandfather, Simon Peter Tridle, they moved to Kosciusko County, Indiana, and then to North Manchester in Wabash County, Indiana.
 Simon Peter Tridle married Annie Caroline Brosier.
 They moved to Fisher's Station in Hamilton County, Indiana, where their children were born.
 The family moved to Broad Ripple in Marion County, Indiana, where their son, my grandfather, George Elmer Tridle, married Lenore Inez Steger.
 After their first two children were born, they moved to Manatee in Manatee County, Florida, for a few years before returning to Indianapolis, Indiana, where my mother and another brother were born.
 They bought a farm in the Home Place area of Clay Township in Hamilton County.
 The house where my mother grew up was about a mile from where 111th Street comes out on Westfield Boulevard, across the road from the house where my father grew up.
+Prior to the ministry, our family lived in Marion, Hamilton, and Wayne Counties.
+During their church ministry, my parents served communities in Allen, Delaware, Fulton, Grant, Kosciusko, Madison, Randolph, and Tippecanoe Counties.
+They retired in Rochester, Indiana.

 Geography